Adult Art School Classes

 *Prerequisite to attending the “Open Studio Class” is Intro to Ceramics or the equivalent.

 The “Open Studio” class is designed to maximize the creativity and inspiration of each student to work independently in a relaxing, positive, and encouraging atmosphere.
 Experienced ceramic students will work on advanced hand-building, wheel-throwing, and decorating techniques through individual guidance and group instruction.
 Each student will be encouraged to research, problem-solve, and experiment to create unique projects using sculpture techniques, hand-building/wheel-throwing combinations, textures, open forms, and more.
 Experimenting with glazing, slips, stains, underglaze, and other advanced decorating techniques will be encouraged.
 This class will also include an introduction to alternative firings such as Raku, Horsehair Raku, and Saggar Firing.
-Students will be asked to keep a “Pottery Journal” which can be purchased on Amazon, obtain a small sketchbook or download a journal app like "Clay Lab", "Pottery Log", or Pottery Journal" to their smartphones.
+Students will be asked to keep a “Pottery Journal” which can be purchased on Amazon, obtain a small sketchbook, or download a journal app like "Clay Lab", "Pottery Log", or Pottery Journal" to their smartphones.
 The Pottery Journal should consist of project sketches, notes, glaze combinations/finishes, type of clay, firing temperatures, decoration details, techniques, size, measurements, etc. The Material Fee includes 25 lbs. of clay, the use of tools, glazes, firings, slips, stains, molds, locker, etc.

 Select your class day & register >>